Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 In this comprehensive guide, I will describe what these combined issues are caused by in great detail.
 However, in the end, remember that they’re likely to be two separate faults.

 There are numerous reasons why your steering wheel might not lock.
-There are also many reasons why your car won’t start.
-But there are very few possibilities that could cause both.
+There are also many causes why your car won’t start.
+But there are very limited possibilities that could cause both.

 Table of ContentsShow